Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Evaluation

-For comparing the performance of \ourmethod{}, we have used the following baselines --\\ \textbf{Raca2020}~\cite{Raca2020}: This work used a LSTM model to predict the 5G network throughput from various physical layer metrics, such as CQI, MCS, SINR, RSRP, etc, and user mobility info.
-The paper claims to be the first one that utilized network-level data to predict the cellular network throughput using deep neural networks.
-As a baseline, keeping the common features intact we implemented this model with two LSTM layers and each with a dropout of 0.2, and a final Dense Layer.\\ \textbf{Minovski-RF}~\cite{Minovski2021}: In a very recent work~\cite{Minovski2021}, the authors have used different regression models, such as RF, Support Vector Regression, XGBoost, etc. to predict the 5G network throughput from network-level features.
-As a baseline, we have implemented RF regression model with the set of features, such as RSRP, SINR, CQI, etc that the authors also have used to develop their model.
-The heterogeneity in the 5G datasets might lead to model overfitting for the same set of hyperparameters such as number of estimators, max depth of the RF decision tree.
-Thus, we have kept these as default in the Python setup.\\ \textbf{Time Series Forecast (TS)}~\cite{raca2017back}: In~\cite{raca2017back}, the authors have explored different time series forecasting mechanisms, such as Auto-Regressive Integrated Moving Average (ARIMA) and Exponentially Weighted Moving Average (EWMA) to predict the network throughput.
-The simple ARIMA version as mentioned in the paper~\cite{raca2017back}, uses past samples of the throughput data.
-The exogenous features other than the target i.e. throughput are not considered for prediction here.
+We used the following baselines.\\ \textbf{Raca2020}~\cite{Raca2020}: This work used an LSTM model to predict the 5G network throughput from various physical layer metrics, such as CQI, MCS, SINR, RSRP, etc., and user mobility info.
+As a baseline, keeping the common features intact, we implemented this model with two LSTM layers and each with a dropout of $0.2$, and a final Dense Layer.\\ \textbf{Minovski-RF}~\cite{Minovski2021}: This work uses different regression models, such as RF, Support Vector Regression, XGBoost, etc., to predict the 5G network throughput from network-level features.
+As a baseline, we have implemented an RF regression model with features, such as RSRP, SINR, CQI, etc., that the authors have used to develop their model.
+The heterogeneity in the 5G datasets might lead to model overfitting for the same set of hyperparameters, such as the number of estimators and max depth of the RF decision tree.
+Thus, we have kept these as default in the Python setup.\\ \textbf{Time Series Forecast (TS)}~\cite{raca2017back}: In~\cite{raca2017back}, the authors have explored different time series forecasting mechanisms, such as ARIMA and EWMA to predict the network throughput.
+The simple ARIMA version mentioned in~\cite{raca2017back} uses past samples of the throughput data.
+The exogenous features other than the target, i.e., throughput, are not considered for prediction here.
 We implement this ARIMA model as a baseline for our evaluation.